SherG/cool-iron/blog/simplify.md

 * The <a href="https://www.blueoceanstrategy.com/" target="blank">Blue Ocean Strategy website</a>
 * Blue Ocean <a href="https://www.blueoceanstrategy.com/tools/" target="blank">online tools</a>

 Thanks to INSEAD, there's even a <a href="https://www.insead.edu/centres/blue-ocean-strategy" target="blank">Blue Ocean Strategy Institute</a> at Fontainebleau in France.
-The instutute offers distance and in-person programs on Blue Ocean strategy.
+The instutute offers distance and in-person programs on Blue Ocean strategy and Blue Ocean leadership.

   </details>
 <br/>